 Shop for a new policy when you add a driver

 Adding a new driver to your policy can increase or decrease your rate, depending on the driver’s age and driving experience.
-Mckenzie said that adding a spouse to your policy can make your rate drop in some cases if your spouse has a clean driving record because of the married-driver discount.
+McKenzie says adding a spouse to your policy can make your rate drop in some cases if your spouse has a clean driving record because of the married-driver discount.

 However, having a driver with little or no driving experience can increase insurance prices.
 Adding a teen driver can be an excellent time to look for new auto insurance.
 Insurance companies recognize the increased risks that come with insuring teen drivers.
 The fatal crash rate for drivers ages 16-19 is about three times that for drivers ages 20 and older, according to the Centers for Disease Control and Prevention.